Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Skeleton and bones.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Don't carry the box by yourself - usually need at least two people.
-Use standard heavy box lifting procedures (i.e. bend knees, not back!)
+Use standard heavy box lifting procedures (i.e. bend knees, not back!).
+Take care to hold the box by the light grey lower handles instead of the lid.
 Boris himself may be light enough to carry, but only do so if confident and comfortable (and necessary).
 It is difficult to keep Boris' limbs under control when single-handedly carrying him, so best not to do so particularly in crowded areas.
 Always watch where you're going with either the box or Boris.